PushpalPatil/inner-state-os/README.md

 Built with Gemini, Claude, Plasmo, and Next.js.

-## How It Works
+## How It Works {currently a demo}

 1. **Listen** — Click the orb during a video call standup.
 It captures your mic audio and sends chunks to Gemini every 10 seconds.
 2. **Read** — Gemini analyzes each chunk for emotion, intensity, and pace in real-time.
-The orb changes color to reflect your state.
+The orb changes color to reflect it's listening.
 3. **Align** — When you stop recording, Claude synthesizes your emotional arc and recommends a task order matched to your current cognitive capacity.

 ## Project Structure